 Sign up for HARO

-Do you agree or disagree with Weller’s controversial recommendation?
-Or are there other content promotion techniques you feel should have made this list?
-Share your thoughts in the comments below!
+What about you?
+Do you disagree with any of these suggestions, or are there other content promotion techniques you feel should have made this list?
+Share your thoughts in the comments below: